How it works

 Almost anything you eat can go in your Lomi

 From fruits and veggies to meat and bread, almost anything that you eat will break down into Earth inside Lomi.
-For the best possible Lomi Earth we always recommend adding your scraps in small pieces and adding a diverse mix of items.
+Take the hassle out of food waste with a kitchen robot that works as hard as you do.

 Lomi is great for anyone who doesn’t have the time, energy, or space for traditional composting (or who doesn’t have chickens!).
 Lomi was created to help people keep their food scraps out of landfills and, with just the push of a button, you can transform your scraps into natural fertilizer that’s ready for your lawn or garden.